RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Pat/README.md

 # About this Repository

+Every engineering project begins with a problem.

+During the mid-1990s digital audio equipment rapidly increased in complexity.

+The RTAL Digital Audio Patchbay was developed to become the central switching system of an entire digital recording studio.

 This repository preserves the complete engineering archive of the **Digital Audio Patchbay**, a professional digital audio routing system developed during 1995.

 Unlike most open-source repositories, this project documents not only the software but the complete engineering process, including original hardware, firmware, programmable logic, historical design documents and prototype photographs.